Autism Services

 This workshop introduces you to the world of Applied Behavior Analysis (ABA) and 6 key concepts to support your child's learning and development.
 Parents and caregivers are essential partners in this journey, and this workshop will equip you with practical tools to make a real difference.
 We'll explore what ABA is, understand the "why" behind behaviors, and learn how to teach new skills or replacement behaviors effectively.
 For more personalized support, all workshop attendees can follow up by signing up for a free coaching session.

-Learn practical ABA strategies in short, focused sessions.
+Learn practical strategies from an ABA perspective in a short, focused session.
 Perfect for parents and caregivers seeking practical learning strategies that you can apply in your day-to-day settings.
-Topic: Reinforcement – We’ll cover the basics of positive and negative reinforcement, and how to apply them effectively in your daily routines.
+Topic: Functional Communication - Learn tips for establishing basic communication skills to express wants, needs, and feelings.
 For more personalized support, all workshop attendees can follow up by signing up for a free coaching session.

 Learn practical ABA strategies in short, focused sessions.
 Perfect for parents and caregivers seeking practical learning strategies that you can apply in your day-to-day settings.
-Topic: Using Visual Schedules – Discover how to use visual aids to increase independence and predictability for your child.
+Topic: Setting Goals - Learn tips for selecting and setting goals for your child skill development.
 For more personalized support, all workshop attendees can follow up by signing up for a free coaching session.

 Back to Top ↑